 Summer Glass Arts Programs

-Our programs fill up fast and there is always a waiting list.
 As an effort to accommodate as many students as possible, students are asked to pick only one session.
 Please indicate your preference on the application.
-Students will also need to choose which class they want to participate in and can rank their selections on the application.
 You will be notified by phone or email of your student’s placement in the program.

 There is a materials fee — $100 for for each two-week session.
-However, no student is ever turned away due to inability to pay!
+However no student is ever turned away due to inability to pay.
 The fee will be waived if your student is eligible for free and reduced lunches at school and may be reduced or waived with request and approval from Hilltop Artists.
-Be sure to talk to our Outreach Manager if you have questions about the materials fee.

 The last day of each session is a celebration of student work.
-Parents are invited and encouraged to attend!
-We know you will be impressed with your student’s work.
+Parents and guardians are invited and encouraged to attend.